KobbAsa/Bouncing_Balls_Game/README.md

 # Bouncing_Balls_Game
-i did one self estimate task from MDN resourse
+I did one self estimate task from MDN resourse
+And decided to upload it on github just in order to save this semi-project But if u wanna play, go ahead!